 is unable to meet the certification requirements due to conditions that are outside the provider’s control.

-NLF: Boards must submit any extension waiver requests to TWC at TexasRisingStar@twc.texas.gov for review and approval.
-The request must include the provider’s name, CCR operation number, criteria allowance, and reason for requesting an extension.
+NLF: Boards must submit any extension waiver requests at least 30 days prior to the end of the 24-month Entry Level designation timeline to TWC at TexasRisingStar@twc.texas.gov for review and approval.
+The request must include the provider’s name, CCR operation number, county served, current number of CCS children referred, current capacity, screening citation and date cited that prevents certification, date the provider would be eligible (pending no additional screening citations), and reason for requesting an extension (based on waiver criteria defined above).

 Entry Level Designation Data Entry

-NLF: Boards must indicate a provider’s Entry Level designation by adding an Entry Level Designated accreditation field within TWIST and its applicable start and end dates.
+NLF: Boards must indicate a provider’s Entry Level designation by adding an “Entry Level Designated” accreditation field within the child care case management system (currently TWIST) and its applicable start and end dates.
 The end dates are as follows:

-For current CCS providers that do not initially comply with Entry Level–designation requirements, the end date is March 2023.

-For current CCS providers that do compl with Entry Level requirements, the end date is September 2024.
+For CCS providers that complied with Entry Level requirements on October 3, 2022, the end date is September 2024.

 For new CCS providers, the end date is 24 months from the start date (when the CCS Provider Agreement was signed).

+For providers that left CCS and returned, a modified start and end date will be entered to demonstrate the time remaining from their initial Entry Level designation timeline.

-NLF: Boards must ensure that mentors complete an Event Log within CLI Engage regarding Entry Level designation, to include Entry Level compliance reviews and their impacts, per the CLI Engage User Guide.
+NLF: Boards must ensure that mentors or assigned staff complete an Event Log within CLI Engage regarding Entry Level designation, including Entry Level compliance reviews and their impacts, per the Engage User Guide.

-NLF: Boards must ensure that any changes to a CCS provider’s Entry Level designation status is updated in the accreditation field in TWC’s designated automation system for the Child Care Services program (currently TWIST), including ending the designation once the provider is Texas Rising Star certified.
+NLF: Boards must ensure that any changes to a CCS provider’s Entry Level designation status are updated in the accreditation field in the child care case management system (currently TWIST), including ending the designation once the provider is Texas Rising Star certified.

+NLF: Boards must document all screenings completed for Entry Level–designated CCS providers within the child care case management system (currently TWIST), under “Provider Comments.”

+NLF: Boards must end a provider’s Entry Level designation within the child care case management system (currently TWIST) and within the Texas Rising Star Engage platform when the CCS Provider Agreement is terminated.

 INQUIRIES: